 When the person has completed the course, the provider will update the Construction Training Register and you should automatically receive the grant payment.

 Please contact our customer services team if your payment is not received within one month of completing the course.

 If your training provider has not yet completed the CITB ATO approval process, you will need to apply through CITB Online within 20 weeks of completing the course.

-If your learner has achieved a CPCS test or a Site Safety Plus course, or you are using an Approved Training Organisation (ATO), you do not need to make a apply for a Short course grant.
+If your learner has achieved a CPCS test or a Site Safety Plus course, or you are using an Approved Training Organisation (ATO), you do not need to apply for a Short duration achievements grant.
 We will make automatic payment, if eligible, via Bacs using the data provided when you book the course.
-Please ensure you supply your 7 digit registration number at the time of booking.
+Please ensure you supply your 7-digit registration number at the time of booking.

 Have you sent us your bank details?